 Data transfer with grid storage

 This tutorial describes the EGI Data Transfer using FTS transfers services and WebFTS.
+In the following paragraphs you will learn how to:

-As first step please make sure that you have installed the FTS client as described in Data Transfer, and in particular Clients for the command line FTS and to have your certificate installed in your browser to use WebFTS browser based client.
+As first step please make sure that you have installed the FTS client as described in Data Transfer, and in particular Clients for the command-line FTS and to have your certificate installed in your browser to use WebFTS browser based client.

 To access services and resources in the EGI Federated Cloud, you will need: